Global Ministries invites you to explore these upcoming trips.

 If you are wanting to host your own People-to-People Pilgrimage, you can find more information here.

-Saturday, October 14, 2017
+Saturday, October 13, 2018

-through Monday October 23
+through Monday October 22

-A program for Civil International Solidarity with Palestinians - The Joint Advocacy Initiative (JAI) together with the Alternative Tourism Group (ATG) are organizing the 14th annual Olive Picking Program of 2017.
+A program for Civil International Solidarity with Palestinians - The Joint Advocacy Initiative of the East Jerusalem YMCA and the YWCA of Palestine together with the Alternative Tourism Group (ATG) are organizing the 15th annual Olive Picking Program of 2018.
 This agricultural event is of special significance to the Palestinian economy when all energies and efforts are mobilized.

-Besides olive picking, the program features introductory presentations about the current situation in Palestine and the effects of the Apartheid Wall, tours in the old city of Jerusalem, Hebron, and Bethlehem, in addition to evening sessions, cultural event and social gatherings.
+Besides olive picking, the program features introductory presentations about the current situation in Palestine and the effects of the Apartheid Wall, tours in the old city of Jerusalem, Hebron, and Bethlehem, in addition to evening sessions, cultural events and social gatherings.

 For questions about this pilgrimage contact Alternative Tourism Group, Program Coordinator at firstname.lastname@example.org

 Friday, October 19, 2018